JakobFrh/DS-ML_Final/READYOU.md

   <img width="958" alt="Graph for different solutions" src="https://github.com/JakobFrh/DS-ML_Final/assets/161482199/9bdae228-e802-4d85-a628-60fb2a2409db">
 </p>

-We noticed that if we use CamemBERT on the C label of the ABC classification gives an accuracy of 73,2% on 146 C2 label.
-We then also incorporte this **CamemBERT C2** model into our extrem values corrector.
-On the predictions of C2 data the pipeline predictions are the best and are prioritze over the second more accurate model which is the C2 Camembert.
-This model is also more correct than the initial model on C2 values.
-Regarding the A1/A2 classifier, the situation is the same, except that the CameBERT for A1 data does not have a suffisent accuracy to be implemented.
-Therefore we have : A1 pipeline prediction > Camembert prediction for A1.
+We observed that using CamemBERT for the C label in the ABC classification yields an accuracy of 73.2% on 146 C2 labels.
+Consequently, we incorporated this CamemBERT C2 model into our extreme values corrector.
+For C2 data predictions, the pipeline predictions are the most accurate and are prioritized over the second most accurate model, which is the CamemBERT C2 model.
+This model outperforms the initial model in terms of accuracy for C2 values.

+Regarding the A1/A2 classifier, the situation is similar, except that the CamemBERT model for A1 data does not have sufficient accuracy to be implemented.
+Therefore, we prioritize pipeline predictions for A1 over CamemBERT predictions for A1.

-We use our extrem values corrector to get A1 and C2 data out of the ABC classification.
+To sum up, we use our extrem values corrector to get A1 and C2 data out of the ABC classification.
 This ABC classification with pipeline and camembert increase the overall accuracy of the model by about a 1%, however it add a lot of computation power and the question : « is it worth it ? » could arise.
 Given the minimal increase in accuracy and high computational cost, we decided to stick with the simple LLM for our Streamlit application.